 Day/night cricket

-Modern technologies allow cricket matches to be played both partially and completely at night.
+Modern technologies allow cricket matches to be played partly or entirely at night.
 The first official day/night cricket meeting was held in 1979.
-Now in the dark, matches are mainly held in the formats One Day International and Twenty20 International.
+Today, matches are mostly played in the dark in the One Day International and Twenty20 International formats.

 Day/night cricket: appearance story

-The debut day/night cricket match between the Middlesex County Cricket Club and Arsenal Football Club was played in 1952.
-Yes, no wonder cricketers played for Arsenal, but the team’s name was the same as that of the football team.
+The debut day/night cricket match between the Middlesex County Cricket Club and Arsenal Football Club took place in 1952.
+Yes, no wonder the cricketers played for Arsenal, but the team’s name was the same as that of the football team.
 Opponents played at Arsenal Stadium.
 Earlier, the football team had already tested artificial lighting.
-The stadium was commissioned in the summer of 1951, and in the fall of 1951, the first match was played at night.
+The stadium was commissioned in the summer of 1951, and the first match was played at night in the fall of 1951.

-The cricketers began the meeting at 19.30 local time.
+The cricketers started the game at 19.30 local time.
 The lights had to be turned on by the end of the first inning.
 The announcer at the stadium asked the audience to be more attentive than usual.
 In cricket, this is because a heavy ball can cause serious injury.
 Spectators are given instructions on how to behave in the stands to avoid such problems.
-Over half a million viewers could watch the match between Middlesex County Cricket Club and Arsenal Football Club with the BBC broadcasting.
+Over half a million viewers were able to watch the match between Middlesex County Cricket Club and Arsenal Football Club thanks to the BBC broadcast.
 More than 7000 spectators watched the game from the stands.

-As a result of the debut day/night cricket, cricket specialists had mixed impressions.
+The debut of day/night cricket left cricket specialists with mixed impressions.
 On the one hand, new players were able to emerge in such conditions.
-On the other hand, the safety issue of both cricket players and spectators was still acute, so it was decided that such matches would be rather one-time promotions.
+On the other hand, the issue of safety for both cricketers and spectators was still acute, so it was decided that such matches would be rather one-time promotions.
 Much has changed in this regard almost 25 years later.
 In 1977, the World Series was formed on the initiative of Kerry Packer.
-It was decided that within the framework of this tournament, the matches will be held in the format of One Day International.
-Meetings can start during the day and end at night.
-Already in 1978, more than 44 thousand spectators gathered in Sydney, Australia to watch one of the matches.
+It was decided that within the framework of this tournament, the matches would be held in the One Day International format.
+Meetings could start during the day and end at night.
+As early as 1978, more than 44,000 spectators gathered for one of the matches in Sydney, Australia.
 Unfortunately, the International Cricket Council refused to give these meetings test or first-class status.
 As a result, Kerry Packer was forced to close his project in 1979.

 However, his day/night cricket case continued.
 Australia and the West Indies played their first official match in 1979.
 Gradually, representatives of the West Indies and South Africa liked this format of meetings.
 But England, given the frequent fogs due to the local climate, was in no hurry to use the day/night cricket.
 The British decided to play under artificial lighting only in 1994.